hjlarrea/weekly-planner/docs/roadmap.md

 - [ ] Differentiate transport from appointments by adding an icon
 - [ ] Improve overlapping rendering logic (more [here]())
 - [ ] Implement web analytics to measure site's performance
+- [ ] Implement SEO improvement parameters (Google Search Console)
+- [ ] Deploy and hosting
 - [ ] Integrate with gmail and allow saving calendar to the cloud
 - [ ] Integrate with outlook and allow saving calendar to the cloud